Rick Shangraw: CEO of the ASU Foundation for A New American University

 From 2011 to 2017, Shangraw served as president and chief executive officer of the ASU Foundation for A New American University, a private, 501(c)(3) nonprofit organization that acquires and invests resources to support Arizona State University.
 In 2008, reflecting ASU President Michael Crow's concept of ASU as a "New American University", the foundation's board of directors changed the name to the ASU Foundation for A New American University.
 When he became CEO in 2011, Shangraw expanded the role of the foundation to better support the concept of the New American University.

 Prior to his tenure the foundation had been criticized for excessive spending and a lack of transparency.
 Under Shangraw's direction the foundation received four-star ratings from Charity Navigator for five consecutive years for its philanthropic investments, transparency and fundraising efficiency.
 In 2014, Shangraw announced that the quantity of new gifts and commitments to the foundation had been restored to pre-recession levels.

 Also in 2014, Shangraw directed the creation and implementation of PitchFunder, a crowdfunding program that allows students and faculty to raise money for projects and programs.
 PitchFunder went live online in March 2014, generating national attention.

 Since 2014, the ASU Foundation has been recognized as one of the Top Companies to Work for in Arizona by CareerBuilder and AZcentral.com for six consecutive years.

 CEO of ASU Enterprise Partners

 In July 2016, Shangraw was named chief executive officer of ASU Enterprise Partners, a private, nonprofit organization composed of distinct entities – the ASU Foundation for A New American University, ASU Research Enterprise (ASURE), Arizona Technology Enterprises (AzTE), University Realty LLC, and the Research Collaboratory at ASU – that raise, create, and invest resources for Arizona State University by engaging in fundraising, applied research, technology transfer, realty, and collaborative research initiatives.

 In its first year of operation, Enterprise Partners was named a Top Company to Work For in Arizona by Republic Media and AZcentral.com.

 President of Cintana Education

 In May 2020, Shangraw was named president of Cintana Education.
 Cintana Education was founded in 2019 by Douglas Becker.
 The company has partnered with Arizona State University to work with universities around the globe to improve educational outcomes and access to higher education.

+President of American University Kyiv and American University of Technology

+Shangraw was appointed founding president of American University Kyiv in November 2021.
+The university launched in early 2022 but delayed academic operations due to the Russian invasion of Ukraine.
+He served as president until May 2023.

+In 2024, Shangraw assumed the role of founding president of the American University of Technology in Tashkent, Uzbekistan.
+The institution is a Greenfield University developed in partnership with Arizona State University.